batect/batect/rfcs/2020-01-caches/proposal.md

 `name` is also required and can be any valid Docker volume name.
 A cache can be shared by multiple containers  within the same project by using the same `name`.
 Both `local` and `options` are not permitted for a cache as these would have no effect.

-Not specifying `type` or specifying `type: mount` would result in the existing behaviour of mounting a local directory into the container.
+Not specifying `type` or specifying `type: host` would result in the existing behaviour of mounting a local directory into the container.